Camp Courant

 COMPASS Youth Collaborative (COMPASS) connects with high-risk youth wherever they are in the city of Hartford.
 We engage them in relationships and provide support and opportunities that help them become ready, willing, and able to succeed in education, employment, and life.
 The young people we serve are those that others may have given up on: with histories of violence, court involvement, association with negative peer groups, and other risk factors.

-The Connecticut After School Network provides support, training and technical assistance to build programmatic knowledge and skills about SEL and trauma-informed practice.
+The Connecticut Network for Children and Youth provides support, training and technical assistance to build programmatic knowledge and skills about SEL and trauma-informed practice.

 The CT Children’s Collective is an initiative of the CT Network for Children and Youth formed in late 2018 to develop three components of a statewide early childhood system: formalizing a network of local partnership; creating a statewide intermediary management agency; and designing supports for the local partnership within the Office of Early Childhood and other child serving government agencies.
 The collective was created through the efforts of the CT Early Childhood Funders Collaborative as a strategy to better connect the town based local early childhood collaboratives with the Office of Early Childhood (OEC).
 They serve as an intermediary that focuses on technical assistance for local collaboratives, sharing of best practices in collaborative approaches, statewide data collection and dissemination about the importance of these local entities, advocacy on behalf of the communities and their work and clearer and more efficient communication between the OEC and local towns.